djaqua/SEAM/README.md

 Bugs that need to be fixed
 ==========================
 * Should not be able to delete 0 domains
-* Deleting 0 domains & Cancel does NOT cause perl execution failure; bug?
 * Should not be able to delete 0 users
 * Deleting 0 users & (Proceed | Cancel) causes perl execution failure
   in seam-lib.pl at line 329 (uId not being passed along)